Best Titleist Irons 2024

 Some will want a softer feel

-Our first impressions of the T200 were positive, as a modern, sleek look gave way to a compact look at address.
-It is slightly lighter in color than its predecessor, with Titleist working hard to address issues in the previous T200; these included the loud, clicky feel you used to get at impact.
+When we got the T200 in our hands we had positive first impressions thanks to the modern, sleek look.
+Clearly Titleist worked hard to address issues in the previous T200; these included the loud, clicky feel you used to get at impact.

 In testing, the added tungsten in the head means it was more forgiving on off-centre strikes, with the amount of curvature also reduced slightly.
 One aspect that did stand out is the T200 flew higher with added spin, which helped the stopping power coming into the greens.
 Overall, we think there's a chance of mixing this set amongst the T150, especially as you can use the T200 in the longer iron section of the bag.